Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 In the listed articles, the figures are best illustrated, partly in color pictures.
 We use counterions with the radius 2.0 Ang and coions with 5.2 Ang.
-The PDF file cimv13_773a.pdf in the Langevin thermostat shows a rather stationary macroion.
-The first peak of counterions at the top-left panels exists very close to the macroion's surface at R= Rmac to (Rmac+5 Ang) of cimv13_78.pdf - only the 20 Angstrom regime from the macroion is plotted.
+The PDF file cimv23_773a.pdf in the Langevin thermostat shows a rather stationary macroion.
+The first peak of counterions at the top-left panels exists very close to the macroion's surface at R= Rmac to (Rmac+5 Ang) of cimv23_78.pdf - only the 20 Angstrom regime from the macroion is plotted.

 (* CGS system: t_unit= 0.01d-12 s, a_unit= 1.00d-08 cm, w_unit= 1.6605d-24 g,
-e_unit= 4.803d-10 esu, and 28 deg Celsius \epsilon=78)
+e_unit= 4.803d-10 esu, and \epsilon=78 at 28 deg Celsius.)

 ## References ##
 1. M. Tanaka and A.Yu Grosberg, J.Chem.Phys., vol.115, 567-574 (2001).